raghuteja/Tech-Book/Design/11-Collaborative-Editing.md

 #### Differential Synchronization

-It is based on diff and patch operations
+It is based on diff and patch operations, It is convergent solution

 ### Credits